 Introduction and theory

-Ostracism in general has been subject to an increasing amount of research in the last two decades (Fayant et al., 2014; Gonsalkorale & Williams, 2007; Poon et al., 2020; Sacco et al., 2011; van Beest & Williams, 2006; Warburton et al., 2006; Williams et al., 2000).
-One topic in this pile of research is the influence of ostracism on an affected individuals' perception of the world and people in particular.
+Ostracism—being excluded and ignored—has been subject to an increasing amount of research in the last two decades (Fayant et al., 2014; Gonsalkorale & Williams, 2007; Poon et al., 2020; Sacco et al., 2011; van Beest & Williams, 2006; Warburton et al., 2006; Williams et al., 2000).
+One topic in this pile of research is the influence of ostracism on an affected individuals' perception of the world and other people in particular.
 People generally have a need to belong, which is satisfied through social contact (Baumeister & Leary, 1995).
 Ostracism reduces the satisfaction of this need (Williams, 2007).
-The theory of the social monitoring system suggests that due to this need deficiency, socially excluded people are better at perceiving social cues.
+The theory of the social monitoring system suggests that when the need to belong is thwarted, socially excluded people are better at perceiving social cues.
 And indeed, it has been found that social exclusion has a beneficial impact on the ability to identify facial expressions (Pickett et al., 2004), encode social cues (Kawamoto et al., 2014), concentrate on them (DeWall et al., 2009; Golubickis et al., 2018) and judge the authenticity of smiles (Bernstein et al., 2008).
 Socially excluded, according to theory, have a heightened perception because they need to reintegrate themselves into a new group to satisfy their need to belong (Pickett & Gardner, 2005), and the heightened perception helps them in doing so.
 One aspect that certainly matters in this context are the personality traits of the person being approached by our excluded individual.
 Can ostracism also enhance the ability to infer typical personality trait just from a face?
 And what personality traits do ostracized prefer in their interaction partner when seeking reintegration?

 Personality traits in form of the big fives have already been studied in relation to ostracism.
-In the particular study, a description of a person was given to participants, and the person described had a low or high expression of the trait agreeableness or conscientiousness.
+In one study, participants received a description of a person with either a low or high expression of the trait agreeableness or conscientiousness.
 These traits had an influence on the participants’ intension to ostracize the fictitious person (Rudert et al., 2021).
-This shows the relevance of personality traits on ostracism conditions.

-When only facial cues are available, people are relatively accurate in inferring the personality traits of the person they see (Ambady et al., 2000).
-It has been found that low satisfaction of the need to belong is related to a preference for more extraverted faces (Brown & Sacco, 2017).
-In another paper, social exclusion increased the categorical perception of social information (Sacco et al., 2011).
+When only facial cues are available, individuals are relatively accurate in inferring personality traits of the person they see (Ambady et al., 2000).
+It has been found that low need to belong is related to a preference for more extraverted faces (Brown & Sacco, 2017).
+Moreover, social exclusion increases the categorical perception of social information (Sacco et al., 2011).
 Accordingly, personality traits inferred through facial cues should also be judged more extremely by socially excluded.
+Together, these findings suggest that personality may be a relevant social cue when experiencing low belonging.
+However, it remains unclear whether …

 In a study by Walker et al. (2018) photographs of subjects were manipulated in a way that they show a high or low expression of each big five personality trait, respectively.
 This sample allows to test the preferences of socially excluded people for the Big Five personality traits and their accuracy in inferring these traits from prototypical photographs.
 This has never been fully examined in other studies.
 Extraversion is the only trait of the Big Five that has been examined in a study in conjunction with social exclusion and personality assessment.
+This study will …

 Hypothesis